 NinjaTrader

-- Since NinjaTrader launched their brokerage services in July 2014, they limited the number of 3 rd party brokers which can be used.
+- Since NinjaTrader launched its brokerage services in July 2014, they limited the number of 3 rd party brokers which can be used.
 They only offer NinjaTrader Brokerage, Interactive Brokers, FXCM, MB Trading, Ameritrade and Forex.com.

 - The free software version requires you to use NinjaTrader Brokerage.